Grace-Amondi/myhospitali/README.md

     e) To import through a .csv file, press the 'Choose file' button and select the .csv file that you would like to upload.
 Then, press 'Submit'.
-You should see an green alert message telling you that information was imported into HealthNet.
+You should see an green alert message telling you that information was imported into My Hospitali.

     f) To export to a .csv file, press the 'Export Information' button and then select what information you would like to export.
 Once you have selected, then press 'Submit'.
 A .csv file will be downloaded by your web browswer containing the specified information.

-26. Viewing the Activity on HealthNet - administrators only
+26. Viewing the Activity on My Hospitali - administrators only

-    a) Keep in mind that only HealthNet administrators can view HealthNet activity.
+    a) Keep in mind that only My Hospitali administrators can view My Hospitali activity.

     b) While you are logged into your account (as an administrator), go to the sidebar menu to the left of the page and press 'Viewing Activity'.

-    c) HealthNet will take you to the HealthNet activity page.
+    c) My Hospitali will take you to the My Hospitali activity page.

     d) From there, you can go through the logged activity by clicking on the table headers 'Type', 'Description', 'User', and 'Time' to sort by that